 (This is the third blog in a series on the 45Q tax credit.
-View the first and second posts.)
+Read the first, second, fourth and fifth posts.)

 Prior blog posts described the 45Q tax credit and explained why it’s creating a goldrush to build carbon pipelines.
 This post discusses which piggies can line up at the trough and how they divide up the spoils.